Snaplexes

 Snaplogic supports two types of Snaplexes:

-• Groundplex.
-Managed and provisioned by you.
-A Groundplex can be set up on premises or in the cloud.
+• Groundplex: Managed and provisioned by user.
+A Groundplex can be set up on-premises or in the cloud.

 Type of Snaplex Advantages Disadvantages